 Thank you for your interest in having Family Tree Clinic educators visit your organization or school.
 This school year, we will continue to provide the quality, comprehensive, and inclusive sex ed you have always gotten from Family Tree.
-With the collaboration and feedback of community partners, we are offering three modes of lesson delivery to best serve the range of needs.
+With the collaboration and feedback of community partners, we are offering four modes of lesson delivery to best serve the range of needs.
 The modes are outlined below.

 - Synchronous Video Presentation: Students would join a Family Tree video call and we would present the lesson synchronously with opportunities for student engagement and questions.